The Men of the Women of Greek Mythology|

 "Wealthy One."
 And much much later, the "House of Hades" as the name for the Underworld, was shortened simply to "Hades".

-Hemera and Nyx.
+roles of Hemera and Nyx.
 Helios drove his golden chariot across the sky every day and then circled back around every night on the river Oceanus, which girdled the world.

 Hephaestus was the son of Hera - some say he was the son of Zeus too, but to read more about that, go to Hephaestus' Birth in the Myth Pages.
 He was the Smith God, the God of the Fire, and his cult was especially practiced on the volcanic island of Lemnos, where Hephaestus supposedly landed after having